 Being charged with a crime is terrible … jail is worse.

-Conditions in many jails are less than ideal.
+Conditions in jails are less than ideal.
 In some, the environment is downright inhumane.
 And although jail isn’t supposed to be a vacation, neither should it be a place where physical and sexual violence are accepted as institutional staples.
 Sadly, we live in a society that doesn’t seem to care that non-violent offenders are routinely mixed with brutal, often mentally ill, inmates.

-How do I get out?
+So, how do I get out?

 Whatever your situation, you are entitled to a reasonable bond.
 Some of the factors a judge must consider when deciding whether or not to grant release are: